pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 It should be noted that version 2.0.1 is not vulnerable.
 Attempting to download an arbitrary file using this method will result in a HTTP 500 error with a *"File security exception"* message.

 ## Exploitation Summary
 By combining vulnerabilities #1, #2 and #3, an unauthenticated user can achieve remote code execution as root.
-A Metasploit module implementing the full chain was released and is available at [TODO].
+A Metasploit module implementing the full chain was released and is [available here](https://github.com/rapid7/metasploit-framework/pull/13300).
 The asciinema clip below shows this module in action:
 [![asciicast](https://asciinema.org/a/3nJ4lD1pD7XBfEFqkc9qPDUV2.svg)](https://asciinema.org/a/3nJ4lD1pD7XBfEFqkc9qPDUV2)

 If vulnerabilities #1 and #4 are combined, it's possible for an unauthenticated attacker to download arbitrary files off the system.
-A second Metasploit module was released and it's available at [TODO].
+A second Metasploit module was released and it's [available here](https://github.com/rapid7/metasploit-framework/pull/13301).
 The asciinema clip below shows this module in action:
 [![asciicast](https://asciinema.org/a/y6HfoaEIf8qZbn6mcUGeVhyUp.svg)](https://asciinema.org/a/y6HfoaEIf8qZbn6mcUGeVhyUp)